Well, second best day.

 For example, if your blog is all about pencils, then all you need to worry about is writing articles related to pencils.
 Today you can write about the history of pencils; tomorrow, the different types of pencils; on the third day, the best pencil brands for sketching and shading; on the fourth day, the longest pencils ever made; on the hundredth day, a guide on how to turn a pencil into a pencil crossbow; and so on and so forth.

-- It’s easier to build expertise and authority on a single topic
+- It’s easier to build expertise and authority

 But if people don’t know what your blog is all about, then they wouldn’t know what they can go to you for.